johnnywang1994/vue-next-modal/README.md

 ### About modal object

-There are 2 methods, 2 properties in `modal` object.
+There are 2 methods, 3 properties in `modal` object.

+**currentModal**

+  - type: `vue-reactive-object`
+  - description: real reactive object, do not modified data here directly, it may cause some unexpected error, this just used for some situation when you can not access data correctly by composition API.

 **name**